Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Introduction

 where $c(G_A)$ is the number of connected components of the graph $G_A = (V(G),A)$ and

 is the random cluster model partition function.

-The Potts model and the random cluster model can be put onto the same probability space via the Edwards--Sokal coupling.
-We recall this coupling in Appendix~\ref{sec:ES}; the result is the relation, for $\beta \ge 0$ and integer $q \ge 2$,
+The Potts model and the random cluster model can be put onto the same probability space via the Edwards--Sokal coupling (see, e.g.,~\cite{DuminilCopinLectures}).
+We recall this coupling in Appendix~\ref{sec:ES}; one consequence is the relation, for $\beta \ge 0$ and integer $q \ge 2$,

 With the parameterization $p = 1- e^{-\beta}$ the random cluster model on $\Z^d$, $d \ge 2$, also has a critical inverse temperature $\beta_c= \beta_c(q,d)$ that satisfies \eqref{eq:betac} and that coincides with the Potts critical inverse temperature for integer $q$.
 For $\beta<\beta_c$ the random cluster model has a unique infinite volume measure (the \emph{disordered} measure), while for $\beta>\beta_c$ the \emph{ordered} measure is the unique infinite volume measure.
-For $\beta= \beta_c$ the two measures coexist.
+For $\beta= \beta_c$ the two measures coexist, in the sense that there are multiple infinite-volume Gibbs measures, with one corresponding to the ordered and one corresponding to the disordered measure.

-Our counting and sampling algorithms extend to the random cluster model on finite subgraphs of $\Z^d$ with two different types of boundary conditions.
+Our counting and sampling algorithms for the Potts model extend to the random cluster model on finite subgraphs of $\Z^d$ with two different types of boundary conditions.
 To make this precise requires a few definitions.
-Let $\Lam$ be a finite set of vertices of $\Z^d$ and let $G_\Lam$ be the subgraph induced by $\Lam$.
+Let $\Lam$ be a finite set of vertices of $\Z^d$ and let $G_\Lam$ be the subgraph of $\Z^d$ induced by $\Lam$.
 We say $G_{\Lam}$ is \emph{simply connected} if $G_{\Lam}$ is connected and the subgraph induced by $\Lam^c =\Z^d \setminus \Lam$ is connected.
 The random cluster model with \emph{free boundary conditions} on $G_{\Lam}$ is just the random cluster model on the induced subgraph $G_{\Lam}$ as defined by~\eqref{eqRCdef}.
 The random cluster model with \emph{wired boundary conditions} on $G_{\Lam}$ is the random cluster model on the (multi-)graph $G_{\Lam}'$ obtained from $G_{\Lam}$ by identifying all of the vertices on the boundary of $\Lam$ to be one vertex; see~\cite[Section~1.2.2]{DuminilCopinLectures} for a formal definition.
 We refer to the Gibbs measures and partition functions with free and wired boundary conditions as $\mu^f_\Lam, \mu^w_\Lam, Z^f_{\Lam}, Z^w_{\Lam}$.
 Explicitly,

 where $c(G_{A})$ is the number of connected components of the graph $(\Lam,A)$ and $c(G'_A)$ is the number of components of the graph $(\Lam',A)$ in which we identify all vertices on the boundary of $\Lam$.